Report urges fixes to online child exploitation CyberTipline before AI makes it worse

 — Pending legislation passed by the U.S. Senate in December would require online platforms to report child sex trafficking and online enticement to the CyberTipline and give law enforcement more time to investigate child sexual exploitation.
 Currently, the tipline doesn't offer straightforward ways to report suspected sex trafficking.

-While some advocates have proposed more intrusive surveillance laws to catch abusers, Stamos, the former chief security officer at Facebook, said they should try simpler fixes first.
+While some advocates have proposed more intrusive surveillance laws to catch abusers, Stamos, the former chief security officer at Facebook and Yahoo, said they should try simpler fixes first.

 “There’s no need to violate the privacy of users if you want to put more pedophiles in jail.
 They’re sitting right there,” Stamos said.
 “The system does not work very well at taking the information that currently exists and then turning it into prosecutions.”